This article should be studied in conjuntion with

 Yes indeed, what you are describing is backfiring.
 From what you say it sounds like a case of running lean -- backfires on overrun are very common with a lean-running VW engine.

-The 31PICT/3 carburetor is usually jetted rather lean (a lot of VW carburetors after 1970 were jetted lean by VW) and so you may find a simple rejetting will resolve your backfiring problem (see below).
+The 31PICT/3 carburetor you have is usually jetted rather lean (a lot of VW carburetors after 1970 were jetted lean by VW) and so you may find a simple rejetting will resolve your backfiring problem (see below).

 Like the 30PICT series, the 31 series carburetor is actually a little small for the 1600cc engine (they have the same 24mm throat).
 That results in very high airflow speeds at higher rpm, and this can make the engine run a little lean too.
 Don't worry about the "little small for the 1600cc" comment though -- you lose only a few hp at the top end with this sized carburetor, and you actually get slightly greater torque at low/medium speeds.